soft9000/Able/Able1/public/readme.txt

    Eclipse 3.0 / G++ (CDT)
    Eclipse 3.0 / DJGPP (CDT + a few hacks of my own)

-If you have one of these tool sets, then you should be able to easily re-create any of these projects to use the code.
+You should be able to easily re-create anything here.
 Let us know if you have any trouble.

-See _Soft9000.com.txt for more information.